thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 In the callback function for `filter`, the `favoriteColorIsPrimary` function, the keyword `this` is not referring to the instructor object.
 In fact, `this` will be referring to the window if you run the above code in the browser.

 Research the `bind` method.
-How can you apply it to this problem to make the keyword `this` refer to `myObj`.
+How can you apply it to this problem to make the keyword `this` refer to `myObj`?

 _BONUS_: Why is the context for `this` defaulting to the window?
-What is another way to solve the problem without using `bind`.
+What is another way to solve the problem without using `bind`?

 ## Javascript Classes